awsdocs/aws-site-to-site-vpn-user-guide/doc_source/disaster-recovery-resiliency.md

 ## Two tunnels per VPN connection<a name="resiliancy-tunnels"></a>

 A Site\-to\-Site VPN connection has two tunnels to provide increased availability to your VPC\.
 If there's a device failure within AWS, your VPN connection automatically fails over to the second tunnel so that your access isn't interrupted\.
-From time to time, AWS also performs routine maintenance on your virtual private gateway, which may briefly disable one of the two tunnels of your VPN connection\.
-Your VPN connection automatically fails over to the second tunnel while this maintenance is performed\.
+From time to time, AWS also performs routine maintenance on your VPN connection, which may briefly disable one of the two tunnels of your VPN connection\.
+For more information, see [Site\-to\-Site VPN tunnel endpoint replacements](endpoint-replacements.md)\.
 When you configure your customer gateway, it's therefore important that you configure both tunnels\.

 ## Redundancy<a name="resiliancy-redundancy"></a>